Shareholder’s Participation Rights

 Registrations in the share register

-In recent years, Swiss Re has acknowledged the voting rights of shares registered no later than two working days before the General Meeting of shareholders.
+In recent years, Swiss Re has recognised the voting rights of shares registered no later than two working days before the General Meeting of shareholders.